Consensys/quorum-dev-quickstart/README.md

 node3 | 0x998c8bc11c28b667e4b1930c3fe3c9ab1cde3c52 | T1ItOQxwgY1pTW6YXb2EbKXYkK4saBEys3CfJ2OIKHs= | http://localhost:20004

-At the end of both transactions, it then reads all three Orion nodes to check the value at an address, and you should observe that only Node1 & Node2 have this information becuase they were involved in the transaction and that Orion3 responds with a `0x` value for reads at those addresses
+At the end of both transactions, it then reads all three Orion nodes to check the value at an address, and you should observe that only Node1 & Node2 have this information as they were involved in the transaction and that Node3 responds with a `0x` value for reads at those addresses and therefore unaware of the details of the private transactions.

-There is an additional erc20 token example that you can also test with: executing `node example/erc20.js` deploys a `HumanStandardToken` contract and transfers 1 token to node2.
+There is an additional erc20 token example that you can also test with: executing `node example/erc20.js` deploys a `HumanStandardToken` contract and transfers 1 token to Node2.

 This can be verified from the `data` field of the `logs` which is `1`.